What Is The Difference Between A Car GPS And A Truck GPS?

 Special Routes

 The main difference that separates a car GPS from a truck GPS is the ability to determine whether a route is suitable or not.
-While the default map provided by a normal GPS is the same in principle, the whole difference lies in the ability of discerning extra data from the map, which a truck GPS does.
-Thousands of unknown roads can be legally restrictive for a truck to drive in, and the best way to know this is to use the best truck gps specifically designed to guide you through the right roads.
+While the default map provided by a normal GPS is the same in principle, the whole difference lies in the ability to discern extra data from the map, which a truck GPS does.
+Thousands of unknown roads can be legally restrictive for a truck to drive in, and the best way to know this is to use the best truck GPS specifically designed to guide you through the right roads.
 This should keep you safe from both legal repercussions and bridge-related accidents.

 Specific Information

 Truck tolls are notorious for their ability to stack up to an unexpected value.
 A normal car’s GPS doesn’t calculate tolls and their locations, which is a very important matter for the driver of the truck.
 A truck’s GPS can calculate the tolls and their locations once it identifies the route input from the driver.
-Tolls aren’t the only thing a truck GPS can calculate, but it can also identify critical information like whether a bridge or an overpass would be causing a problem or not.
+Tolls aren’t the only thing a truck GPS can calculate, as it can also identify critical information like whether a bridge or an overpass would be causing a problem or not.
 Some brands come with features that allow you to input the exact dimensions of your truck, and then they lead you to the safest route with no short overpasses or bridges on the way.

 The use of a truck GPS system is highly important for the prevention of truck accidents.
-By utilizing truck-specific features, incorporating relevant data, and offering real-time traffic updates, these devices empower truck drivers to drive safely and efficiently and avoid truck crashes at all cost.
+By utilizing truck-specific features, incorporating relevant data, and offering real-time traffic updates, these devices empower truck drivers to drive safely and efficiently and avoid truck crashes at all costs.

 Fleet Management

-A truck GPS is often equipped with an electronic log that can keep track of hours in motion, when the vehicle stops, mileage, and breaks.
+A truck GPS is often equipped with an electronic log that can keep track of hours in motion, such as when the vehicle stops, mileage, and breaks.
 This can be very important for fleets as it’s possible to separate one driver’s data from another by using different accounts.
 A truck GPS equipped with the right features can help fleets become aware of all the details of many trucks at the same time.
 This can improve customer service as delivery time should be quite accurate, not to mention the ability to monitor and assess a driver’s behavior.

 Route Optimization